dylanzenner/business_closures_de_pipeline/README.md

 Tracking business closures in San Francisco across corridor, zipcode, neighborhood, and naic descriptions in the months following COVID-19.
 Completely hosted in the AWS ecosystem including a dashboard built with Amazon Quicksight.

-**If you would like to replicate this project follow the walk_through.md file in the docs directory.**
+~~**If you would like to replicate this project follow the walk_through.md file in the docs directory.**~~

-*Currently going through the process of finalizing the walk through*
+~~*Currently going through the process of finalizing the walk through*~~

+After completing the walkthrough and going through it to double check everything I've decided to just write up a CloudFormation template for deployment.
+The walkthrough file did not turn out the way I had envisioned it to be.
+It was very dense and could be boring if people were to try and follow along.
+I'll do my best to get that CF template up as soon as possible.

 ## Architecture
 ![](architecture/Final_DE_Project_Architecture_Diagram.png)